 Single-channel EEG-BCI (EEG-Brain Computer Interface) system coupled with deep learning is presented by Balam et al. 72.
 For classification in drowsy and non-drowsy states of drivers, SEED-VIG and PSAED data sets are used.
 SEED-VIG data set has data of twenty-three subjects that is collected using 18 electrodes.
 PSAED data set comprises EEG signal of twenty-three subjects collected using two electrodes.
 The EEG signals of both datasets are split into 1 sec epochs.
 Seven direct domain features are extracted from raw EEG signal HFD Hjorth parameters such as mobility and complexity, DFA, energy, exponential energy, and log energy.
 A simple deep neural network is trained and evaluated on the datasets that achieved an accuracy of 96.80% and 74.89% on PSAED and SEED-VIG datasets, respectively.

 Paulo et al. 73 used two approaches for the drowsiness detection; one using the EEG signal and one is EEG encoding signals as spatiotemporal images.
 The dataset used in the study records the reactions-times of participants to different events that are related to drowsiness.
 A CNN model is used for the classification in both approaches.
-Experiments are done on 27 subjects’ publicly available dataset and CNN shows goog performance with up to 75.87% accuracy with both approaches.
+Experiments are carried out on 27 subjects’ publicly available dataset and CNN shows good performance with up to 75.87% accuracy with both approaches.
 Similarly, Chen et al. 74 proposed an approach for drowsiness detection using EEG signals and a deep learning model.
 The authors proposed a deep CNN model with 12 layers that automatically extract significant features from ECG signals.
 A 4 s segment of ECG signals is used to train and test the proposed CNN model for drowsiness detection which reports a 97.02% accuracy on test data.

 A method to detect drowsiness from single-channel EEG signal using wavelet packet transform to extract time-domain features was presented by Chinara, et al. 75.
 Physionet dataset and dataset virtually recorded by Zheng et al.76 was used.
 50Hz notch filter and 0.1-45Hz band pass filter were used to remove artifacts from the EEG signal.
 Different ML and deep learning classifiers were trained and evaluated on these datasets extra tree outperforming others with an accuracy of 94% and 85.36% on Physionet and76 dataset respectively.